snastase/snastase.github.io/_pages/talks.md

 ---
 ## Conference presentations

+Samara, A., **Nastase, S. A.**, & Vanderwal, T. (2023, July). *No rest for the wicked: gradients derived solely from time-locked, stimulus-driven connectivity patterns*.
+Poster presented at the Gradients of Brain Organization workshop, Montreal Neurological Institute, Montreal, Canada.

 **Nastase, S. A.** (2023, June). *Learning a shared linguistic space for transmitting our thoughts to others*.
 Talk presented at the annual meeting of the International Multisensory Research Forum (IMRF), Brussels, Belgium. [`slides`](https://docs.google.com/presentation/d/1kh784bogGGg6f_pulupFJDe7sUHLbKLuCGh1K0KlOYA/edit?usp=sharing)

 Han, J., **Nastase, S. A.**, & Haxby, J. V. (2023, March). *Neural representational geometry of action in naturalistic stimuli*.
 Poster presented at the annual meeting of the Cognitive Neuroscience Society, San Francisco, CA.